13 Places to Visit in Nairobi + First Visit Tips!

 Places to Eat in Nairobi

 Like any capital or major city around the world, there’s going to be an overwhelming choice of places to eat.
 So here’s our suggestion.
-Once you decide on your hotel and itinerary, build in options for lunch and dinner around these.
+Decide on your hotel and itinerary, build in options for lunch and dinner around these.

 For example, if you decide to stay at Ole Semani (next to the National Park), you can eat here one night and enjoy the views of the park.